Tahahalimi/Tahahalimi/README.md

 ## 🚀 Projects
 - **Bank CLI System**: Modular banking system with transaction management in Python.
-- **Drone Robotics Algorithms**: Implemented flight control, navigation, and automation for competitive drones in RoboCup and FIRA competitions.
+- **Drone Robotics Algorithms**: Implemented flight control, navigation, and automation for competitive drones in FIRA competitions.
 - **Robotics Image Processing**: Developed vision-based algorithms for object detection and tracking in competitive robotics challenges.
 - **Algorithm Development**: Optimized algorithms for autonomous robots to improve performance in competitions.